 A little extra comfort is needed when working on long, strenuous projects.
 Rikon has considered all that and added a digital RPM display that shows your real-time speed.
 These features are easy to change thanks to the easy-access swivelling strap.

-Its diameter together with its spindle length was carefully chosen to accommodate everyone with the ability to turn bowls as well.
-Reverse speed is very crucial in design work and Rikon was sure to include it in this midrange lathe.
-The lathe is made of cast iron which is not only great for durability but is so heavy that it damps the vibrations made by the motor as it runs, vibrations can make long sessions unbearable and one gets fatigued without much work having been done.
+Reverse speed is crucial in design work, and Rikon was sure to include it in this midrange lathe.
+Its diameter and spindle length were carefully chosen to accommodate everyone with the ability to turn bowls.
+The lathe is made of cast iron, which is excellent for durability and so heavy that it damps the vibrations caused by the motor as it runs.
+It can make long sessions unbearable, and one gets fatigued without much work.

 The fact that vibrations are less intense on this lathe means you can take turns more than you otherwise would on any other lathe.
-The control box is not only corded but also has a magnetic back which lets you move it along the front of the cast iron bed into the position with the best access while using the lathe in an emergency stop.
-To make working even smoother the lathe has a ball-bearing construction.
+To make working even smoother, the lathe has a ball-bearing construction.
+The control box is corded and has a magnetic back that lets you move it along the front of the cast iron bed into the position with the best access while using the lathe in an emergency stop.

 - Reverse and forward drives

 - Digital RPM readout